 Fast, clever and entertaining.

-Wired868 will celebrate its two year anniversary on 12 January 2014; two years of pumping exclusive sport stories and witty, satirical news pieces to your smart phone, computer and other internet devices.
+Wired868 opened its doors on 12 January 2012 and has pumped breaking sport stories, witty satirical news pieces and thought provoking columns and opinion pieces to your smart phone, computer and other internet devices ever since.

-Wired868 was born on 12 January 2012 and has led the way in coverage of the Trinidad and Tobago national football team and Pro League and has been a vital source of information on the Trinidad and Tobago Football Federation (TTFF), the Caribbean Football Union (CFU) and CONCACAF.
+Wired868 is proud to lead the way in coverage of the Trinidad and Tobago national football team and local football ever since and to be a vital source of information on the Trinidad and Tobago Football Association (TTFA), the Caribbean Football Union (CFU) and CONCACAF.

-Please join the Wired868 family by subscribing for our free, once daily updates on our desktop home page, “liking” our Facebook page and following us on Twitter @wired868.
+Read our “Comments” section below for thoughts from our readers.
+And please join the Wired868 family by subscribing for our free, once daily updates on our desktop home page, “liking” our Facebook page and following us on Twitter and Instagram @wired868.

-And, of course, be a part of the conversation by sharing your thoughts on the site in our “comments” section.
+And, of course, be a part of the conversation by always sharing your thoughts on our stories.
+Welcome to the family!